aimat-lab/ML4pXRDs/README.md

 database is needed.

 - TODO: How to simulate the dataset
+- TODO: Describe the benchmark and how to run it

 In the beginning of the training script (`train_random_classifier.py`), you can find options of the training including detailed explanations.
 While you should look